-An ad's position on the page is based on your Ad Rank (a combination of your bid, the quality of your ad and landing page, and the expected impact of extensions and other ad formats).
 To be eligible for a top spot, your Ad Rank needs to meet a minimum threshold.
-The minimum Ad Rank required to appear above search results is generally greater than the minimum Ad Rank to appear beside search results.
-As a result, the cost-per-click (CPC) when you appear above search results could be higher than the CPC if you appear beside search results, even if no other advertisers are immediately below you.
+The minimum Ad Rank required to appear above search results is generally greater than the minimum Ad Rank to appear below search results.
+As a result, the cost-per-click (CPC) when you appear above search results could be higher than the CPC if you appear below search results, even if no other advertisers are immediately below you.
 Although you may pay more per click, top ads usually have higher click-through rates and give you access to certain ad extensions (like sitelinks) and other features available only in top ad positions.
 As always, you’re never charged more than your max CPC bid.

 Ads at the top of a page generally have the following qualities:

-- High relevance: The ad text, keywords, and landing page are relevant to people who click the ad.
+- High relevance: The ad text and landing page are relevant to a person seeing your ad.